Orange County Roof Crush Lawyer

 Roof crush injuries pose a serious threat to passengers involved in rollover accidents in vehicles with sub-standard or defective roofs.
 Roof crush often occurs when a roof is not strong enough to remain intact during an accident (what experts call “crashworthy”).
-Defective or weak roofs can crush passengers, act as a piercing object that causes bodily harm, or may open up a space in the vehicle large enough for a passenger to be ejected out of the vehicle.
+Defective or weak roofs can crush passengers, act as a piercing object that causes bodily harm, or may open up space in the vehicle large enough for a passenger to be ejected out of the vehicle.
 In each of these cases, roof crush typically results in catastrophic and even fatal injuries.

 Roof Crush Injury Statistics

 Every year in the United States, rollover vehicle accidents claim a quarter million lives.
-These are the type of accident during which roof crush injuries are most likely sustained.
+These are the type of accidents during which roof crush injuries are most likely sustained.
 According to official sources, roof crush injuries kill 10,000 people on US roadways annually.
 Moreover, statistics indicate that approximately half of all fatality victims first sustained roof crush injuries.
 In most of these cases, a crashworthy roof might have saved their lives.

 Because SUVs and similarly shaped and weight distributed vehicles have a greater propensity to roll over in an accident, the risk of roof crush might present an even greater threat to the drivers and passengers of these types of vehicles.
 (See also SUV rollover, for more information)